ApiShield: Hornet Trap

 Where to Buy ApiShield

-ApiShield is currently available in the UK (through BBwear, Beckys Beezzzs, Bee Bitz, City Bees and Ropers Honey), in France (please contact ApiNov), in Portugal/Spain (HiFarmaX) and in the USA (Dadant).
+ApiShield is currently available in the UK (through BBwear, Beckys Beezzzs, City Bees, Heather Bell Honey Bees and Ropers Honey), in France (please contact ApiNov), and in Portugal/Spain (HiFarmaX).
 Please contact your local dealer for further information.